 Ministry Responsible: Labour and Immigration

-Bill 17, the Labour Statutes Amendment Act, would provide Albertans with more job-protected time to attend to personal matters by updating bereavement and reservist leaves rules for employees.
+The Labour Statutes Amendment Act (formerly Bill 17) provides Albertans with more job-protected time to attend to personal matters by updating bereavement and reservist leaves rules for employees.

-Bill 17 would also remove the 20-day limit on the amount of time reservists can take for annual training.
-Removing this limit would allow reservists to attend training while maintaining their civilian employment without having to use other entitlements, such as vacation time.
+The act also removes the 20-day limit on the amount of time reservists can take for annual training.
+Removing this limit allows reservists to attend training while maintaining their civilian employment without having to use other entitlements, such as vacation time.